Vikhorz/Discord-Bot-InspioMotive/Database.md

-# For the Database I used the Replit Database (https://replit.com), (https://docs.replit.com/misc/database).
+# For the Database I used the Online Replit Database (https://replit.com), (https://docs.replit.com/misc/database).
 --------------------------------------

 # COMMANDS: